How to use Rapid PNGase F to release N-glycans from antibodies

 1/5 Set up Reaction

-Label two 1.5 milliliter tubes, one for the negative control and one for the test.
+Label two 1.5 milliliter tubes, one for the negative control, and one for the test.
 Dissolve up to 100 micrograms of IgG in water to a total volume of 16 microliters in both tubes.
-Add four microliters of 5x Rapid PNGase F buffer to both tubes containing the IgG and water mixture and mix gently with a pipette.
-Add one microliter of Rapid PNGase F to the tube labeled "Test" and mix gently.
+Add four microliters of 5X Rapid PNGase F buffer to both tubes containing the IgG and water mixture, and mix gently with the pipette.
+Incubate both tubes at 80 degrees Celsius for two minutes.
+Cool to room temperature.
+Add one microliter of Rapid PNGase F to the tube labeled test and mix gently.

 2/5 Start Reaction